DamonOehlman/getit/README.md

 };
 ```

-The task of the scheme translator is to convert a url of the custom scheme into a standard URI that can be passed to the request library to GET.
+The task of the scheme translator is to convert a url of the custom scheme into a standard URI that can be passed to the [request](https://github.com/mikeal/request) library to GET.

 To create your own scheme translator simply fork the library, decide on the scheme / protocol prefix (e.g. github, flickr, etc) and then create the relevant translator in the `lib/schemes` directory.
-When `getit` encounters a request for a url matching your custom scheme the translator will be used before actually requesting the url.
+When `getit` encounters a request for a url matching your custom scheme translator will be required and involved before actually requesting the url.
 Simple.

+## Roadmap

+- Binary file handling